linux-network-security-repos/ipsec-rh.scripts/README.md

 I will also be developing a gateway software to hide routers from airodump polls

 Recently added: Wep cracking scripts.
 These are for fun, if someone decides to use WEP, I use this to show them how easy the network can be broken into.
 Even with mac filtering.

+Some friends have donated some code, and asked me to include some other code so not only is this focused on pentesting AP's but hosts as well.
+Browse around and take what you like.
+We dun curr.... ;)